FREE SHIPPING on orders of $85 or more

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Irwin has been spelled Irwin, Erwin, Irvine, Irving, Urwin, Erwine, Ervin, Erwing, Ervynn, Ervine, Erwynn, Irwing, Irwryn and many more.

 More information is included under the topic Early Irwin Notables in all our PDF Extended History products and printed products wherever possible.

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlanti c.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them:

-Irwin Settlers in the United States in the 17th Century
+Irwin Settlers in United States in the 17th Century

 Irwin Settlers in United States in the 18th Century

-Irwin Settlers in the United States in the 19th Century
+Irwin Settlers in United States in the 19th Century